Really Simple Security offers two distinct approaches to Login Protection:

 - Click Reset to allow the user to configure 2FA on their next login attempt.

-- Active: 2FA is enabled for the user, and the user has configured a 2FA method.
+- Expired: 2FA is enabled & required for the user, but the user has configured 2FA within the grace period; and their account is locked.

 - Create an empty file in the /wp-content/Â folder of your website, and call it